Contactless QR Menu: Setup & Common Mistakes

 What if a guest's phone can't scan QR codes?

 Keep printed menus available as a fallback.
-Any smartphone released after 2018 scans QR codes with the built-in camera, but it's good practice to have a physical option for guests who prefer it.
+Any smartphone released after 2018 scans QR codes with the built-in camera app — no third-party app needed.
+In practice, guests who can't scan are a small minority, but having a printed fallback removes any negative experience for those guests.

 Can I have different menus for different areas — e.g. terrace vs inside?